 Although some may prefer their touch-sensitive control scheme over the in-line remote of the Anker, it can be a bit too sensitive at times and tends to register unwanted commands at times.
-Get the Spirit X if you prefer the ease-of-use a physical line-in remote provides, but if you’re after a more neutral sound and don’t mind the touch-sensitive controls, you’ll want the JBL Endurance Sprint are still very good sports headphones, especially due to their rubberized design and matte finish that make them feel fairly premium for their price.
+Get the Spirit X if you prefer the ease-of-use a physical line-in remote provides, but if you’re after a more neutral sound and don’t mind the touch-sensitive controls, you’ll want the JBL Endurance Sprint.

-If you mostly run outdoors and need to be aware of traffic, then get the AfterShokz Trekz Air.
+If you mostly run outdoors and need to be aware of traffic, then get the AfterShokz Trekz Air Bone Conduction.
 They’re not typical wireless sports headphones; they sit on your temples and use bone conduction to send vibrations, so you feel bass instead of hearing it.
 This feature is also the reason why they sound better than what we measured.
 They do not sound quite as good as regular wireless earbuds, but should be good enough to get you pumped when running and for listening to podcasts and audiobooks.

 Unfortunately, they aren’t the most portable headphones because of their odd shape that doesn't fold.
 The headband is flexible and might fit in the looser pockets of gym shorts, but you won’t be able to cram them in your jean pockets.
 On the upside, they are stable enough for running and have a rubberized build that’s rated IP55.